mecid/mecid.github.io/_posts/2021-03-03-focusedvalue-and-focusedbinding-property-wrappers-in-swiftui.md

 We also define the *NotePreview* view. *NotePreview* uses the *FocusedValue* property wrapper to monitor the content of the focused note.
 SwiftUI will set the value of *FocusedValue* to *nil* as soon as the view loses the focus.

+You can use the *focusedSceneValue* view modifier whenever you need to share focused value between views in different scenes.

 #### FocusedObject
 The *FocusedValue* property wrapper and view modifier works great for value types.
 But if you need this behavior for a class conforming to the *ObservableObject* protocol you can use the pair of the *focusedObject* view modifier and *FocusedObject* property wrapper.

+You can use the *focusedSceneObject* view modifier whenever you need to share focused object between views in different scenes.

 #### FocusedBinding
 OK, we learned how to pass a read-only value for a recently focused note.
 But what if we want to modify it?
 For example, we can have a *NoteFormatter* view that formats the note's content and overrides it.
 We can't achieve it with the *FocusedValue* property wrapper because it provides us a get-only value.